Five years after complaint, Amherst schools have fulfilled Office of Civil Rights compliance requirements

 MADISON HEIGHTS - Five years after a complaint was filed through the Office of Civil Rights against Amherst County Public Schools, the division has fulfilled requirements and the federal government no longer is monitoring its compliance.

 Amherst County Schools Superintendent Rob Arnold said during the county school board’s Sept.
-12 meeting he received a letter from OCR, a subagency of the U.S. Department of Education, within the past month stating the division fulfilled all of its requirements.
-The complaint that sparked the agreement arose from a 2014 incident of an assault involving a black student and a white student the previous year, school officials have said.
+12 meeting he received a letter from OCR, an agency of the U.S. Department of Education, within the past month stating the division fulfilled all of its requirements.
+The complaint that sparked the agreement in 2014 stemmed from an incident of an assault involving a black student and a white student, school officials have said.

 The “aggressor” student was removed from school and parents filed the complaint against the division, which provided hundreds of pages of data and information, according to the division’s website.
 The Amherst school system made adjustments after examining its process and procedures, had employees take part in diversity training and other measures to ensure equity in handling discipline and an equity working group was established at Amherst County High School.